Code-Institute-Submissions/SecondMSP-RE/README.md

 Home page:

-The home page consist of two slides displaying pictures of service meetings at the church, a link to know the leadership of the church, a welcome note from the senior pastor, a quick access to sermon archive.
-A short video to tantalize the interest of the visitor, sections for weekly and future meetings, a link to the Gallery down the middle of the home page without going back up and footer with brief description of church and important navigation links.
+The home page consist of three slides displaying pictures of the church members with a welcome message.

 About us:

-This section gives all necessary information about the leadership of the church, pictures and a brief biographical description was provided.
+This section gives all necessary information about the composition of the church and the different services availaible.

-Our Ministries:

-In this section the website visitor will be able to check out the different department of the church specifically for example: women and men department, with specific information concerning what they do and even the location and time of meeting.
-Upcoming event information are also available in this section.

-Sermons:

-By clicking on this navbar the visitor will be presented with the option of choosing between audio or video sermon, with topics and the names of the authors indicated.
-As a church this is an important section for the visitors to be able to access the kind of messages being propagated in the church and decide for themselves.

 Gallery:

 Visitors will be able to see the pictures of different events of the church, reassuring them that people of all race, gender and nationalities are welcome in the church.

-Live Service:

-Visitors will be able to join live real time events of the church by clicking on this navbar.
-Visitor will be redirected to the church’s youtube channel for live streaming once clicked.
+Visitor can also return easily to the home page.

 Contact Us: